komposter/CommunityPowerEA.com/_docs/signals-and-filters.md

 <sup>[*(starting from v2.35)*](/docs/versions-history#20210715-235)</sup>

 Use only closed (formed) bars.
-If true, the signal can't change in the middle of the bar.<br/>
+If true, the signal can't change in the middle of the bar.

 Default value for Oscillator filters is True